-A New England holiday tradition, Lantern Light Tours is a 70-minute progressive play that is set on Christmas Eve in 1876.
-Featuring actors from Connecticut and neighboring states, the cast weaves a heart-warming holiday story in the setting of the historic buildings and vessels of the Museum.
+A New England holiday tradition, Lantern Light Tours is a 70-minute progressive play that takes its audience back to Christmas Eve, 1876.
+A cast of almost 70 people, including actors from Connecticut, and neighboring states, tells a heart-warming holiday story.

 About Mystic Seaport

 Mystic Seaport is the nation’s leading maritime museum.
 Founded in 1929, the Museum is home to four National Historic Landmark vessels, including the Charles W. Morgan, America’s oldest commercial ship and the last wooden whaleship in the world.
-The Museum’s collection of more than two million artifacts includes more than 500 historic vessels and one of the largest collections of maritime photography in the country.
-The state-of-the-art Collections Research Center at Mystic Seaport provides scholars and researchers from around the world access to the Museum’s renowned archives.
-Mystic Seaport is located one mile south of Exit 90 off I-95 in Mystic, CT.
-Admission is $25 for adults and $16 for children ages 6-17.
+The museum is located one mile south of Exit 90 off I-95 in Mystic, CT.
+Admission is $24 for adults and $15 for children ages 6-17.
 Museum members and children 5 and under are admitted free.
-For more information, please visit https://mysticseaport.wpengine.com/ and follow Mystic Seaport on Facebook, Twitter, and YouTube.